carlomilanesi/measures-rs/docs/Tutorial.md

 The first thing to notice is that the type `AffineMap2d` is used, instead of the type `LinearMap2d`.
 This is because, to transform a point measure, an affine transformation is needed.

-For many affine transformations it is needed to specify a fixed point in the transformation.
+For many affine transformations, it is needed to specify a fixed point in the transformation.
 Such a point must have the same unit of measurement of the point we want to transform, and so also the objects of type `AffineMap2d` will be characterized by that unit.
 You cannot use an `AffineMap2d<KiloMetre>` to transform a `MeasurePoint2d<Mile>`.

 This introduces the need to change the unit of an affine transformation, like this code does: